JanMiksovsky/emojese/docs/Guidelines.md

 ## Comparison (resultative complement)

 In cases where there are two emoji that have some interesting juxtaposition, Emojese may use a Mandarin-style <a href="https://eastasiastudent.net/china/mandarin/result-complement-detail-explanation/">resultative complement</a>.
-This contrasts two ideas and focusing on the second to imply a change, difference, or result:
+This contrasts two ideas and focuses on the second to imply a change, difference, or result:

 | Emojese | Meaning        |
 | ------- | -------------- |